l-ablaoui/IQVN/readme.md

     python -m http.server 8888

 ## Note
-- Make sure the backend server is running before attempting to load the image from the frontend.
+- Make sure the backend server is running before attempting to use the frontend interactions.
-- Ensure that there is a directory named `images` in the `backend` directory, and place the image you want to load inside this directory.